-Table ES-1 (cont.)
-ENVIRONMENTAL IMPACTS AND MITIGATION MEASURES Issue Impact Significance Before Mitigation Mitigation Measure(s) Significance After Mitigation Biological Resources ( cont.)
-Direct impacts to occupied burrows shall also be avoided during the non-breeding season.
+Issue Biological Resources (co Impact Significance Before Mitigation Mitigation Measure(s) Significance After Mitigation Direct impacts to occupied burrows shall also be avoided during the non-breeding season.
 If present, burrowing owls may be excluded from their burrows.
 Burrow exclusion is a technique of installing one-way doors in burrow openings during the non-breeding season to temporarily exclude burrowing owl, or permanently exclude burrowing owl and close burrows after verifying burrows are empty by site monitoring and scoping.
 Eviction of burrowing owl during the non-breeding season would require prior CDFW approval of a Burrowing Owl Exclusion Plan (CDFW 2012).
 The burrowing owl and its habitat adjacent to, but outside of, Project impact areas, if present, shall be protected in place, and disturbance impacts shall be minimized through the use of buffer zones, visual screens, or other measures (CDFW 2012) as deemed necessary by a qualified biologist.
-Mitigation for direct, permanent impacts to nesting, occupied, and satellite burrows and/or burrowing owl habitat shall be required such that the habitat acreage and number of burrows and burrowing owl simpacted are replaced based on the burrowing owl life history information provided in Appendix A of the Staff Report on Burrowing Owl Mitigation (CDFW 2012), site-specific analysis, and consultation with the CDFW.
+Mitigation for direct, permanent impacts to nesting, occupied, and satellite burrows and/or burrowing owl habitat shall be required such that the habitat acreage and number of burrows and burrowing owls impacted are replaced based on the burrowing owl life history information provided in Appendix A of the Staff Report on Burrowing Owl Mitigation (CDFW 2012), site-specific analysis, and consultation with the CDFW.
 A Burrowing Owl Mitigation Plan shall be prepared and submitted to the CDFW for approval prior to impacts to the burrowing owl and/or its habitat.

-Table ES-1 (cont.)
-ENVIRONMENTAL IMPACTS AND MITIGATION MEASURES Issue Impact Significance Before Mitigation Mitigation Measure(s) Significance After Mitigation Biological Resources (cont.)
-MM BIO-2: Vegetation clearing shall take place outside the general avian breeding season (which generally occurs from February through August).
+Issue Impact Significance Before Mitigation Mitigation Measure(s) Significance After Mitigation Biological Resources s (cont.)
+Adversely Affect The proposed Project would result Less than MM BIO-2: Vegetation clearing shall take place outside the general avian breeding season (which generally occurs from February through August).
 Tree removal/trimming shall take place outside the raptor breeding season (which generally occurs from January through August).
 If vegetation clearing and/or tree removal/trimming cannot occur outside the general avian and raptor breeding seasons, then a pre-construction survey for avian nesting shall be conducted by a qualified biologist within seven calendar days prior to vegetation clearing and tree removal/trimming.
 If nests are not observed, work may proceed.
-If nests are found, work may proceed provided that construction activity is: (1) located at least 500 feet from raptor nests; (2) located at least 300 feet from listed bird species' nests.
+If nests are found, work may proceed provided that construction activity is: (1) located at least 500 feet from raptor nests; (2) located at least 300 feet from listed bird species' nests; and (3) located at least 100 feet from non-listed bird species' nests.
 A qualified biologist shall conspicuously mark the buffer so that vegetation clearing does not encroach into the buffer until the nest is no longer active (i.e., the nestlings fledge, the nest fails, or the nest is abandoned, as determined by a qualified biologist).
-Adversely Affect Sensitive Natural Communities The proposed Project would result in permanent impacts to 168.2 acres of sensitive natural communities; however, desert salt brush scrub is widely distributed and in the proposed Project survey area and does not support highly sensitive species such as the Mohave ground squirrel and desert tortoise.
-Less than significant No mitigation is required.
-Less than significant
+No mitigation is required.
+Less than Sensitive Natural Communities in permanent impacts to 168.2 acres of sensitive natural communities; however, desert salt brush scrub is widely distributed and in the proposed Project survey area and does not support highly sensitive species such as the Mohave ground squirrel and desert tortoise. significant No miligation is required. significant